About 62 percent of compliance samples are at or below the EPA threshold for lead in water

 Moving forward, on an ongoing monthly basis, we will collect additional compliance samples from homes within our existing sampling pool.
 To keep the public and other stakeholders informed of our progress, all results will be shared on this page by the 10th of each month.

 Customers can call 877.987.2782 at any time to request water sampling.

-To view a table listing all compliance sample results for each sampled home from the January sampling event, please click here.
+To view a table listing all compliance sample results for each sampled home from the January and February sampling events, please

 Water use moves the treatment through the system so it can establish a protective layer inside customers’ home plumbing.
 The protective layer will stop lead inside customers’ internal plumbing from interacting with water flowing into their homes.

 In the same way that painting a room at home sometimes requires several coats of paint, the treatment requires more water flow to fully coat the home’s pipes.